EthanTPainter/Comparative-Programming/README.md

   - Balancing foreground and background processes
   - as well as stopped or interrupted processes

+Encryption-Decryption-DES
+- Encryption and Decryption projects for data encryption standard (DES)
+- DES is old and insecure with modern computers, so use only for educational opportunities
+- Includes implementations of DES modes: ECB, CBC, CFB, and OFB
+- Implementations priovided in various languages: C, Python, Java
+- For modern encryption standards, see Advanced Encryption Standard (AES)

 Python Functions
 - Includes file for basic python functions (epainte2)
 - Includes testing file for verifying functionality (tester)